What is social listening?

 The internet provides a massive amount of interesting social media posts, likes and shares.
 A wealth of information, especially for organisations wanting to make more impact online.
 But where do you start?
 What data will you collect, how will you analyze it and how can you convert insights into concrete action points?
 To answer these questions, it is important to start with the mission and goals of the organization.

 To analyse social media data, you can use the social listening method.
 Social listening is a research method in which online conversations and messages are monitored and analysed about a particular topic, person, brand or campaign.
+This is different from social media analytics, where you only look quantitatively at the reach and interaction of your content.

 Mapping online conversations and articles (in real-time) provides insights for strategic marketing, reputation management and influencing public opinion.
 Social listening can help: